All Products

 Use the ACK console

 • Uninstall the Helm release: Choose Applications > Helm.
-On the Helm page, select the ack-prometheus-operator release and click Delete in the Actions column.
+Find the ack-prometheus-operator release and click Delete in the Actions column.
 In the Delete dialog box, select Clear Release Records and click OK.

-• Delete the related namespace: Click Namespaces and Quotas.
-On the Namespace page, select the monitoring namespace and click Delete in the lower part of the page.
-In the Confirm message, confirm the information and click Confirm Deletion.
+• Delete the namespace: Click Namespaces and Quotas.
+Select the monitoring namespace, click Delete, confirm the information, and click Confirm Deletion.

 • AlertmanagerConfig